dweng0/Piggy/README.md

 - attemps to round up this weeks transactions again are prevented if this cookie is present

 All images source from the open source website [pixabay](https://pixabay.com)
 ## Available Scripts

 In the project directory, you can run:

+## `npx styleguidist serve`

+will render the component documentation.
+Building will miss the CDN semantic css files

 ### `npm start`